MumenJarrah/CloudLabs/lab1_guide.md

 ### 2. Running commands as a superuser

-To run commands as a superuser, you need to use `sudo`.

-The `sudo` is used to run a single command in superuser mode.
-For instance, the following command runs `ls` in superuser mode.

 <!---
 #### 2.1 Using `su`
 `su` is a command to substitute user.
 It changes the user ID.
 If used without giving a user ID, the command changes to a superuser.
 After typing su and pressing Enter, the terminal asks for a password.
 Enter the superuser password.
 The prompt changes to end with # which indicates that it is running in superuser mode.